HarperLiang/GRACE/README.md

 - `dataset`: dataset/source name.
 If absent, the code infers one from the feature root or label-table path.
 - `Fold 0` to `Fold 4`: fold assignment columns.
 If these are absent, a valid `split` column can be converted into fold columns.

 During loading, rows from the same case are aggregated into one case-level sample.
-For each case, event time, event status, dataset, and fold assignments must be consistent across its slides.

 ### Running Survival Prediction